chazbi/WeWork_Demand_Forecasting_Project/README.md

 # WeWork
-This repo covers the core part of my intern project at WeWork (Jun. - Aug.
-2019).
+This is the demand forecasting project I've done at WeWork.
 The project aims to incorporate market demand into predicting WeWork's building occupancy and empowering pricing strategies.

+The data cleaning & manipulation pseudo-code can be found in the SQL file while the feature engineering and model training pseudo-codes can be found in the R file.
+The models explored are the linear regression, random forest and XGBoost.

+The XGBoost model learns the metrics on market demand, location attributes, and historic performance.
+Having learnt the patterns from January 2015 to April 2019, the model predicts the building-level occupancy for May, June, July of 2019.
+The predictions consistently fall within 3% margin of errors around the actual prediction.

-The demand proxies explored include,
+--------------------------------------------A list of variable used---------------------------------------------------- The demand proxies used include,
 *   location-level demand
        * pct of rush bookings (i.e. reservations booked within 10 days prior to their move-in date)
        * monthly tour completed/booked